CarterA/Arduino.truffle/Readme.md

 ### Requirements & Installation ###

 Download the repository as a zip file, unzip it, and rename the folder to *Arduino.truffle*.
-Move that folder to *~/Library/Application Support/Chocolat/Truffles*, and rester Chocolat if it was open.
+Move that folder to *~/Library/Application Support/Chocolat/Truffles*, and restart Chocolat if it was open.

 For the various actions to work, you need to have the Arduino IDE installed in your */Applications* folder.
 The truffle is currently dependent upon the tools contained in the IDE, but you don't need to keep the IDE open.